Publications

 I explore the viability of a Galilean relational theory of spacetime---a theory that includes among its stock of basic relations a three-place collinearity relation.
 Two formal results are established.
 First, I prove the existence of a class of dynamically possible models of Newtonian mechanics in which collinearity is uninstantiated.
 Second, I prove that the dynamical properties of Newtonian systems fail to supervene on their Galilean relations.
 On the basis of these two results, I argue that Galilean relational spacetime is too weak of a structure to support a relational interpretation of classical mechanics.

-How is spacetime structure instantiated in the physical world?
-Consider that there’s no question what it means for a mathematical space to be flat or curved, bound or unbound, discrete or continuous.
-But what could it mean for the physical world to be structured in these kinds of ways?
+There’s no question concerning what it takes for a mathematical space to be flat or curved, bound or unbound, discrete or continuous.
+But what about a physical space?
+What does it take for a physical space—a possible world—to be structured in these kinds of ways?
 Call this the “problem of physical geometry.”
 To solve the problem is to provide fundamental truth conditions for propositions concerning the geometry of the physical world.
 I argue that only a substantival theory of spacetime—a theory according to which spacetime is an entity in its own right—can supply a satisfactory solution.

 In Progress